katzwebservices/Contact-Form-7-Newsletter/trunk/readme.txt

 == Description ==

+> ### <a href="http://downloads.wordpress.org/plugin/contact-form-7-newsletter.2.0.zip">Try the version 2.0 beta!</a>
+>
+> Version 2.0 adds some great new features.
+Try it out now and help test it!

+Automatically add contact form submissions to Constant Contact lists that you choose.

 > __This plugin requires a <a href="http://wordpress.constantcontact.com" title="Sign up for a free Constant Contact trial" rel="nofollow">Constant Contact account</a>.__ <br />*Don't have an account?* Constant Contact offers a <a href="https://wordpress.constantcontact.com/email-marketing/signup.jsp" rel="nofollow">free 60 day trial</a>, so sign up and give this plugin a whirl!

-Automatically add contact form submissions to Constant Contact lists that you choose.

 ### Get linked with Constant Contact in 60 seconds!
 This plugin is very easy to get set up.
 The instructions are simple: